 There is always one overall critical path for any project schedule.
-The new critical path would then become the series of tasks you track more closely to ensure the finish date you want.

-Work with budgets and budget resources

-iTaskX offers two different ways to work with budgets:
+The new critical path would iTaskX offers two different ways to work with budgets:

 The simplest way to work with budgets in iTaskX are the "Cost Budget" and "Work Budget" fields in the iTaskX inspector.